microsoft/foldingdiff/README.md

 ## Pre-trained models

 We provide weihts for a model trained on the CATH dataset.
-These weights are located under the `models/cath_pretrained` directory.
+These weights are located under the `models/cath_pretrained` directory and are stored via Git LFS.
 To programmatically load these weights, you can use code defined under `protdiff/modelling.py` as such:

 ```python
 import modelling